-The firebrand Geert Wilders (PVV) – the Dutch version of Trump or Duterte – is set to ascend to the position of chief Dutch podium donut on the 15th of March.
+The firebrand Geert Wilders (PVV) – the Dutch version of Trump or Duterte – is gunning for the position of chief Dutch podium donut on the 15th of March.

 Following closely on the heels of the Dutch are our snail eating friends, who I spoke about last week.

 - Frexit, France: 11 April 2017, Vote National Front (FN)

 Here we currently have investors dumping French bonds faster than a girlfriend with herpes and buying the snot out of German bunds.

 - Gerexit, Germany: before 27 August 2017.
 Vote Alternative for Deutschland (AfD).

 Could it happen?
 Probably won’t happen but that they’re in the running should tell you enough about overall angst in the country.

 And moving north to the land of ABBA, Ikea, and meatballs then we have…